brandonyan5/bootcamp_proj/README.md

 ALTER TABLE soldout ADD item text NOT NULL;

 ALTER TABLE soldout ADD store_id INTEGER NOT NULL;

+### Last Steps
+cd into the correct folder where the project is
+Run npm start in the Terminal
+Go to localhost:8000 on your browser and see the app!

 #### Contributors
 Brandon Yan: Worked on the store dashboard and connecting that to the database.
 This is where store owners can update the count, and add to, or remove from, a list of their sold-out items.
 Also added the feature where customers can view sold-out items from the store search page.